JustGodWork/holbertonschool-shell/basics/README.md

 [10-back](./10-back) - Change the working directory to the previous one.

 [11-lists](./11-lists) - List current directory, parent directory, boot directory with hidden files/folders and in long format.

+[12-file_type](./12-file_type) - Print the type of the file named `iamafile`.
+The file `iamafile` will be in the `/tmp directory` when we will run our script.